FelipeRT98/Drops/README.md

 - I wanted to make something for Windows, and screensavers are one of the few areas of Windows where I can implement my own code.

-- I was interested in learning low-level programming, exploring Windows features, and creating software compatible with multiple Windows versions.
+- I was interested in learning about low-level platform-specific toolkits, exploring Windows features and creating software compatible with multiple Windows versions.

 - (Windows XP, Visual C++ 2008, WinAPI, C++03) – This combination let me achieve my goals.
 XP was the first version fully based on the WinNT architecture, removing dependence on MS-DOS.

 ## Build